Mohamed-Esmat/tabs-project/README.md

 ## Introduction

 This repository contains a Tabs project that showcases job information fetched from an external API.
 Users can navigate through the list of jobs and view details such as company, dates, job title, and duties.
-The application is built using React and utilizes various hooks and components to display job information dynamically.
+The application is built using Vite and React and utilizes various hooks and components to display job information dynamically.

 ## Getting Started